Friday, 28 August 2020

 Fearing my landlord would sic the slavers on me to recover the unpaid rent, I took what little I had and booked passage straight away on the next ship to Alexandria.
 Setting out to find him, I asked for him first among the sailors, roustabouts, and deckhands and then at the various inns, cook-shops, and saloons.
 At first, he seemed happy to see me.
 He told me we were rich, that he’d come by a one-third share of the loot from the Temple of Artemis, which he’d fence when the time was right, and in the meantime, we’d live modestly.

-Later, he told me about his accomplices in the heist: the captain of the US) takes and another scoundrel who was posing as a scholar of Greek culture to court the daughter of a rabbi.
+Later, he told me about his accomplices in the heist: the captain of the Thalia and another scoundrel who was posing as a scholar of Greek culture to court the daughter of a rabbi.
 Little did I know my husband’s next scheme would be to seize their shares as well.
-I cannot explain his devilish plan here, but you will draw in a quick breath when (
+I cannot explain his devilish plan here, but you will draw in a quick breath when The Deadliest Thief (US) takes you into the underbelly of first-century CE Roman-occupied Alexandria.

 Monday, 17 August 2020